ARPA-SIMC/arkimaps/README.md

 Inputs defined in a recipe are common to all the recipes.
 The same input name defined in more recipes results in an error.
 It's possible to create recipes without steps just for input definition.

+Static files such as geopoints or shapefiles can be placed in a special path `$recipes/static` and referenced in recipes (recipes/flavours/flavours_inputs.yaml is an example)

 ## Debugging and troubleshooting